aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/tga/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from TGA(Targa Graphic)" %}}
-Aspose.Imaging allows automate a lot of conversions from TGA to other formats on .NET platform.
+<p align=justify>Aspose.Imaging allows automate a lot of conversions from TGA to other formats on .NET platform.
 Truevision TGA, often referred to as TARGA, is a raster graphics file format created by Truevision Inc. (now part of Avid Technology).
-It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.
+It was the native format of TARGA and VISTA boards, which were the first graphic cards for IBM-compatible PCs to support Highcolor/truecolor display.</p>
 <br/>
 Full list of supported conversions from TGA:
 {{% /blocks/products/pf/feature-page-section %}}